-An Accidental Counsellor refers to anyone who is not necessarily employed as a counsellor, however finds themselves in a counselling role.
+An Accidental Counsellor refers to anyone who is not necessarily employed as a counsellor, however, finds themselves in a counselling role.
 We’ve all most likely been in this situation either at work or in our community.
-You could be a frontline worker in an administrative role, a nurse, teacher, coach, support worker or complimentary health practitioner.
+You could be a frontline worker in an administrative position, a nurse, teacher, coach, support worker or complementary health practitioner.

 What you will learn:

 • How to listen effectively and help clients clarify their problems